-Do not use Ketesse during the third trimester of pregnancy or when breast feeding.
+Do not use Ketesse during pregnancy or when breast feeding.

 Ask your doctor or pharmacist for advice before taking any medicine:

 - tell your doctor if you are pregnant or if you are planning to become pregnant, as Ketesse may not be right for you. - you must not take Ketesse if you are breast-feeding.
 Ask your doctor for advice.